batcholi/XenonCode/README.md

 `test/storage/` directory will be created, it will contain the storage data (variables prefixed with the `storage` keyword).
 Note that this `-run` command is meant to quickly test the language and will only run the `init` function.
 Also, make sure that your editor is configured to use tabs and not spaces, for correct parsing of indentation.

+If you want to integrate XenonCode into your C++ project, you can include `XenonCode.hpp`.
+Further documentation will be coming soon for this, in the meantime you may use `main.cpp` as an example but its usage is still subject to change.